prisms-center/phaseField/doc/doxygen/user_manual/input_file/input_file.md

 # Set the model constants
 # =================================================================================
 # Set the user-defined model constants, which must have a counter-part given in
-# customPDE.h.
+# CustomPDE.h.
 These are most often used in the residual equations in equations.h,
 # but may also be used for initial conditions and nucleation calculations.
 The type
 # options currently are DOUBLE, INT, BOOL, TENSOR, and [symmetry] ELASTIC CONSTANTS
 # where [symmetry] is ISOTROPIC, TRANSVERSE, ORTHOTROPIC, or ANISOTROPIC.